IEEE host events along 2025 are:

 Tutorial 10:

-Debendra DAS SHARMA (Intel), Yervant ZORIAN (Synopsys)
+Debendra Das Sharma (Intel), Yervant Zorian (Synopsys)

 High-performance and power efficiency needs of emerging workloads demand on-package integration of heterogeneous processing units, memory, and electrical and optical interconnects.
 Applications such as artificial intelligence/machine learning, data analytics, 5G, automotive, and high-performance computing are driving these demands to meet the needs of cloud computing, intelligent edge, enterprise, client, and hand-held computing infrastructure.
 On-package interconnects are a critical component to deliver the power-efficient performance with the right feature set in this evolving landscape.